Aged-related Macular Degeneration (ARMD).

 Wet Macular Degeneration (CNV)

 Wet ARMD always arises from pre-existing dry ARMD.
-This occurs in about 10 to 15% of people
+This occurs in about

-with advanced dry macular degeneration.
-Newly formed, abnormal blood vessels grow
+10 to 15% of people with advanced dry macular degeneration.
+Newly formed,

-underneath the retina in the area of the macula.
-These vessels leak fluid, bleed,
+abnormal blood vessels grow underneath the retina in the area of the

-and lift up the retina.
-When this happens central vision is reduced and is often
+this happens central vision is reduced and is often distorted.
+Eventually,

-its ability to see detail.
-If CNV occurs in one eye, there is an increased chance it will occur in the other eye.
+to see detail.
+If CNV occurs in one eye, there is an increased chance

 |